Tonglen Practice: Developing Bodhicitta

 Bodhicitta means the mind of awakening.
-Phakchok Rinpoche often reminds us to cultivate the motivation that everything we do is for the purpose of all sentient beings to attain enlightenment.
+Phakchok Rinpoche often reminds us to cultivate the motivation that everything we do is for bringing all sentient beings to attain enlightenment.
 But how do we go about developing bodhicitta correctly?
-Rinpoche here recommends using our breath to assist us.
+Rinpoche recommends using our breath to assist us.
 He describes the method of Tonglen, or “sending and taking”.
-We send our aspirations and wishes for all beings out with our exhalation, and then we take all beings’ burdens and suffering in as we inhale.
+We send our aspirations and wishes for all beings out with our exhalation.
+And then we take all beings’ burdens and suffering in as we inhale.

 We continue in this way for some time working with both loving-kindness and compassion.
 As Rinpoche demonstrates, we can repeat to ourselves just a few words as reminders, “all happy, free from suffering”.

 This is step one.
 Spend some time working with this simple practice until it feels comfortable.

 Next, we can move to a more mature practice where we give our happiness to others and take on their suffering.
 First, we recall all our own good qualities.
 We bring to mind all the positive qualities that we possess—the merit, the joy, the good health, bliss, loving-kindness, our wisdom—all these we give to others.
 And we do this freely and with great joy!
 We exhale and give everything positive to all sentient beings.

 Then, as we inhale we take in all the pain and suffering of beings.
 We breathe in their illness, discomfort, fear, loneliness, depression, and the abuse they have suffered.
 We take all this in with the breath.